 The Flower Garden

-The central part of the Flower Garden, in the form of a long rectangle with geometrically shaped topiary, consists of two parts – a floral garden and an orchard.
-The main axis of the garden, beginning with the entry through sculptural loggia, is accented by numerous architectural and art features, including ornamental borders, Lion and Triton fountains, Rotunda, labyrinths, fishponds, skittle alley, and so-called Strawberry Hills.
-This formal structure is organically complemented by adjacent ornamental and production areas, including the Orange Garden, Dutch Garden, greenhouses, farmyard, Pheasantry, Rabbit Hill and Aviary.
+The central part of the Flower Garden consists of two parts – a floral garden and an orchard.
+The main axis of the garden is accented by numerous architectural and art features, including ornamental borders, Lion and Triton fountains, Rotunda, labyrinths, fishponds, skittle alley, and so-called Strawberry Hills.
+This formal structure is organically complemented by adjacent ornamental and production areas, including the Orange Garden, the Dutch Garden, greenhouses, a farmyard, the Pheasantry, the Rabbit Hill and the Aviary.

 In its original 17th century form, the Flower Garden represents a breakthrough phase of European garden art.
-On one hand it still draws from the tradition of late renaissance gardens in Italy and Germany, while on the other hand it strives to encompass new spatial concepts of the budding French baroque Classicism.
-Taking the best from this double inspiration the Flower Garden is exceptional in Europe and globally.
+On one hand it still draws from the tradition of late Renaissance gardens in Italy and Germany, while on the other hand it strives to encompass new spatial concepts of the budding French Baroque and Classicism.
+Taking the best from this double inspiration the Flower Garden is exceptional in Europe and also globally.